deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 ___

-'*Morning*' was a concept that Corti, Gaoians and Humans held in common, and which had become enshrined - thanks to the Corti - in interstellar timekeeping.
+*'Morning*' was a concept that Corti, Gaoians and Humans held in common, and which had become enshrined - thanks to the Corti - in interstellar timekeeping.
 It had created a fortunate rhythm to the day that Xiù had been able to exploit, and she had grown into an early-to-bed, early-to-rise routine that was totally at odds with the nocturnal Vancouver nightlife of five years ago, and more in line with something her mother would have approved of.
 She was up well before everyone else.

 Amir, it seemed, was an early riser too.
 He was just getting up from his prayer mat as she emerged from the gym into the common area.